-Reducing recommended bandwidth for a given master clock frequency will reduce sharpness, but will still produce a softer viewable image, e.g. NTSC-M/PAL-[M|N] with its 1%:1 pixel aspect ratio.
+Reducing recommended bandwidth for a given master clock frequency will reduce sharpness, but will still produce a softer viewable image, e.g. NTSC/PAL-M with its 1%:1 pixel aspect ratio.

-The standard controls of brightness, contrast, color, and hue should be included within the application.
-Optional advanced controls could also include gamma and individual RGB gain/bias.
+The standard controls of brightness, contrast, color, hue and possibly gamma should be included within the application.
+Advanced controls could also include individual RGB gain and bias controls.